masonictemple4/gofig/README.md

 - [ ] See if we can make the default window the first for all sessions, previously solved by calling the attach-session command with the window id.
 However, the following sessions are all currently attached to their last window.
+- [ ] Add update functionality, currently if you export a layout to an existing path that exists you will replace that file.
+    - [ ] At the very least add a safety check to confirm whether or not they would like to overwrite that file.
+    - [ ] Add an update feature to take current export and apply changes to existing layout file.
+(Not sure if this is totally necessary, one could just load their existing layout and if they make additions they would like to save for next time just re-export it.)